How to Enter

 Problems downloading the entry form?

-If you are unable to download the form due to your company’s firewall or anti-virus settings, please contact Amy Watson on email@example.com and the form will be e-mailed directly to you.
+If you are unable to download the form due to your company's firewall or anti-virus settings, please contact Debbie Tuesley on email@example.com and the form will be e-mailed directly to you.

 Which category to enter

-- Total word count of each entry, submission statements must not exceed 2,500 words excluding supporting materials
+- Total word count of each entry submission statement must not exceed 2,500 words excluding supporting materials.
+All sections must be completed for entries to be considered by the judging panel

 - Entries without results will not be judged

-- Please see judges criteria for allocation of points for each section; the maxium score is 100
+- Please see judging criteria and points for allocation of points for each section; the maximum score is 100

 Plan your entry